Walking in the old town of Rouen is like stepping into a living history book.

 Rue Damiette

-Rue Damiette links the squares of Place Barthélémy to Place du Lieutenant Aubert.
-Restored half-timbered houses border the narrow street.
-On rue Damiette, the spire of Saint-Maclou seems to respond to the lantern tower of St. Ouen church.
+On Rue Damiette, the spire of Saint-Maclou seems to respond to the lantern tower of St. Ouen church.

 Cross the Rue d’Amiens and walk straight ahead for a few meters.
-On your left starts the medieval and picturesque Rue Eau de Robec.

 Rue Eau-de-Robec

-Rue Eau-de-Robec is lined up with half-timbered houses and in its centre is a streamlet crossed by a walkway.
+Rue Eau-de-Robec is lined up with half-timbered houses, and in its centre is a streamlet crossed by a walkway.

-Arriving on the Place du Général de Gaulle, you will see the mighty Saint Ouen Abbey overlooking the greenery of the well-maintained gardens of the Town Hall.
-On your right, Rue des Faulx, stands an interesting row of half-timbered houses with the spire of Rouen Cathedral in the distance.
+Arriving at the Place du Général de Gaulle, you will see the mighty Saint Ouen Abbey overlooking the greenery of the well-maintained gardens of the Town Hall.

 Enter the public park of the Jardins de l’Hôtel de Ville.